ivmai/bdwgc/doc/debugging.md

   pseudo-random numbers, and the like.
 It is also likely to improve GC performance, perhaps drastically so if the application is paging.
-  2. If you allocate large objects containing only one or two pointers at the beginning, either try the typed allocation primitives is`gc_typed.h`, or separate out the pointer-free component.
+  2. If you allocate large objects containing only one or two pointers at the beginning, either try the typed allocation primitives in `gc_typed.h`, or separate out the pointer-free component.
   3. Consider using `GC_malloc_ignore_off_page` to allocate large objects.
   (See `gc.h` and above for details.
 Large means >100K in most environments.)